Suor/pg-bricks/README.md

         // .run is a closure, so you can pass it to other function like this: client.insert('user', {name: 'Mike'}).returning('id').run,
         // res here is normal node-postgres result,
-        // could used .val accessor to get id directly function (res, callback) {
+        // use .val accessor to get id directly function (res, callback) {
             var id = res.rows[0].id;
             client.insert('profile', {user_id: id, ...}).run(callback);